xcp-ng/xcp-ng-org/docs/management.md

 ### XOA vs XO from GitHub?

 XOA is meant to be used as the easiest way to test it, but also to use it in production: this is the version **professionally supported**.
-If you are an individual, feel free to enjoy version from GitHub directly!
+If you are an individual, feel free to enjoy the version from GitHub directly!

 ### Web UI